American Indian Student Center

 Resources

-We are here for our students from application to graduation.
+We are here for students from application to graduation.
 We offer support in the following areas:

-While we hope you will join us here at UW-Milwaukee, but if you do not, we hope you find this information published by the American Indian College Fund useful on your educational journey.
+Whether you will join us here at UW-Milwaukee or not, we hope you find this information published by the American Indian College Fund useful on your educational journey.